Juild/Covid_GeneticAlg/README.md

 ## Install and build

-To build the executable you will need to install the gsl and gsl-blas library: `sudo apt install libgsl-dev`.
+To build the executable you will need to install the gsl and gsl-blas library: `sudo apt install libgsl-dev libomp-dev`.

 Maybe you'll also need cmake to compile the files: `sudo apt install cmake`.